 image from soaringdownsouth.com Just as in our heliocentric solar system many small planets orbit a much larger sun, heliocentric NBA offenses feature several role players orbiting around one (or two) stars.
 Think four shooters zipping around the court while Luka Doncic isolates or Trae Young determining the fate of almost every Hawks' possession.
 A lot… Continue reading The Most Heliocentric Teams in the NBA

 Despite more than half of NBA teams making the playoffs each year, the Sacramento Kings have not made the playoffs since 2006, tying the LA Clippers' Extremely Racist Owner Era for the longest playoff drought in league history.
 As of early March, the Kings look likely to take sole ownership of the NBA's playoff drought… Continue reading Making the playoffs is easier in the East.
 Would that have helped the Kings avoid a record playoff drought?

-The Warriors lead the NBA in assists with 28.7 per game, a mere .8 ahead of the second place Spurs.
+As of December 9, the Warriors lead the NBA in assists with 28.7 per game, a mere .8 ahead of the second place Spurs.
 But the raw assists per game numbers do not come close to conveying how much the Warriors are lapping the rest of the NBA at scoring off of passes.
-The Warriors' are in their own… Continue reading The Warriors are in Their Own Universe at Scoring Off of Assists
+The Warriors'… Continue reading The Warriors are in Their Own Universe at Scoring Off of Assists